Thomas Strange, Senior Director of Research and Development for Abbott, to Address Tri-County’s Spring GraduatesRead More

 Tri-County Technical College Foundation Scholarships

-Through the efforts of the Tri-County Technical College Foundation and the generosity of private donors, the Foundation awards numerous scholarships each academic year.
+Through the efforts of the Tri-County Technical College Foundation and the generosity of private donors, the Financial Aid Office awards numerous scholarships each academic year.
 Scholarship award amounts vary and may not represent total tuition costs.
 Things considered in the selection process include demonstrated academic success, donor-stipulated criteria, and financial need.
 You must be planning to enroll in at least 6 credit hours in a certificate, diploma, or Associate Degree program to apply.

 - Out-of County Students - The total LIFE scholarship for the academic year will not exceed $5000.
-The scholarship will be divided equally between fall and spring semesters (Fall - $2500, Spring - $2500)
+The scholarship will be divided equally between two semesters (For example: Fall - $2500, Spring - $2500)